Engineering Note

 Introduction

 Latency is often treated as a backend metric.
 In reality, it is a product problem.
-Users do not think in terms of milliseconds, they think in terms of responsiveness.
+Users do not think in milliseconds; they think in terms of responsiveness, feedback, and how quickly the interface reacts to their actions.

 A delay of even a few hundred milliseconds can change how users perceive an application.
-When interactions feel slow, the product feels unreliable, regardless of how well it is built internally.
+When interactions feel slow, the product feels unreliable, regardless of how well the system is built internally.

 The Problem

 Many systems are optimized for correctness and functionality but ignore response time.
-As a result, they work, but they do not feel fast.
+As a result, they technically work, but they do not feel fast or smooth to users.

 • Repeated network calls increase waiting time